johnshearing/IOTA-Airgapped-NodeJS-Console-Wallet/README.md

 * Lets see if the IOTAs you sent from your Binance account to address a0 was actually transfered to your account.
 * Using your favorite text editor, open the script called `40-check-balance.js` in the **Console-Wallet** directory.
 * The contents of the file will be as shown in the code block below.
+* There are two lines in this file that you must change.
+Don't get them confused.
-* Paste the URL you copied from **https://iota.dance/** between the quote marks in the script where it says:
+* First paste the URL you copied from **https://iota.dance/** between the quote marks in the script where it says:
 * `'Paste-The-URL-Of-A-Healthy-Node-Between-These-Quotes'`
 ```
 ///////////////////////////////